What is the CMI?

 Payment is made online via our secure registration system.

 - You will set up a username and password to access your registration account.

 - Pay a portion of your balance due, or pay for the entire camp at once.
 Payment plans are available and may be set up at the time of registration.

 - Please note: Auto billing is required of all camp participants utilizing payment plans.
-You may pay off your balance due at once or in stages at any time prior to June 19, 2017
+You may pay off your balance due at once or in stages at any time prior to date of the final payment plan installment.

 - Billing questions?
 Please contact the Mason Gross Extension Division office at firstname.lastname@example.org or 848-932-8618.